mbulling/TrivAI/README.md

 ## Description

-TrivAI is a CDS backend project using SwiftUI/Swift and NLP models to create a ML powered version of Quizlet
+TrivAI is a CDS project using SwiftUI/Swift and a NLP model to create an "AI" powered version of Quizlet

 ## Getting Started